emlased/Redbrick_UTHSCSA/README.md

 ## Data Import

 ### Data Upload
+To perform a data upload, simply navigate to the data tab of your project and drag and drop the relevant files into the project.

 ### Cloud Storage
+Most projects in RedBrick will use a UT Health dataset stored in an Azure bucket.
+To access these files, teams will need to submit a request so that a JSON file can be generated containing a path to the data assigned to the team.

 ### Uploading Labels
 There are cases where you may want to load a set of labels into RedBrick.
 - Adding model generated pre-labels to decrease labeler workload.
 - Adding model pre-labels to serve as benchmark for a clinical validation study.
 - Adding ground truth labels for part of the dataset to assist with labeler training and assessment.

+Labels must be uploaded alongside the studies using the command line interface.

 ## Labeling Taxonomy
 Taxonomies help organize how you label data in RedBrick AI, ensuring consistency across projects.
 When setting up a taxonomy, you'll define: